-WHO WE ARE - We are a registered charity and non-profit organization initially founded on September 11, 2017 but celebrate our anniversary every April 2.
-We pride ourselves in honesty and transparency.
-Members of these organization fondly call themselves "Victorians" which translates to people that conquer whatever situations or adversity they face.
-Membership is open to both males and females and people from all works of life as long as they have a passion to help others in their community regardless of their personal circumstances.
+WHO WE ARE - We are a registered health-based charity and health non-profit organization initially founded on September 11, 2017 in Port Harcourt, Nigeria, but celebrate our anniversary every April 2.
+We pride ourselves on honesty and transparency.
+Members of this organization fondly call themselves "Victorians" which translates to people who conquer whatever situations or adversities they face.
+Membership is open to both males and females and people from all walks of life as long as they have a passion to help others in their community, regardless of their circumstances.
 We are built on a love for humanity and a desire to see people live longer and healthier lives.
-We aim to achieve this through charity, research, innovation and partnership.

 April 2nd every year is celebrated as our anniversary, while February 9th each year is Victoria Oyiya Day.

-OUR IMPACT - so far we have reached out to and touched the lives of thousands of youths and women through our community and social media campaigns in sub-Saharan Africa.
+OUR IMPACT - so far, we have reached out to and touched the lives of thousands of youths and women through our community and social media campaigns in sub-Saharan Africa.

 The organization is named after Late Victoria Oyiya Nsa(nee Brown), one of the most successful businesswomen to come out of Port Harcourt in southern Nigeria.
 An Ibani-speaking Ijaw woman and indigene of Grand Bonny in the Niger Delta region of sub-Saharan Africa.

-She was known to be very passionate about healthcare, and wished more people would choose that career path to advance knowledge and help their communities.
+She was known to be very passionate about healthcare and wished more people would choose that career path to advance knowledge and help their communities.

 She formed the first women’s cooperative organization in her community in Finima.
 She was a foremost feminist and advocate for women’s rights.
 She was the owner of the first Port Harcourt Airport Hotel and a chain of hotels and serviced apartments under the name VEN Hotels in old Port Harcourt.
 As a politician, she contested for Local Government chairmanship in the 2nd Republic on the platform of the Social Democratic Party(SDP) that had Chief MKO Abiola as a presidential aspirant.

-She won many awards, including the Young Women’s Christian Association Lifetime Award she won post - humously.
+She won many awards, including the Young Women’s Christian Association Lifetime Award she won posthumously.

 She died due to complications of Diabetes Mellitus on the 2nd of April, 1996.